10XGenomics/enclone/expanded.md

 <img src="img/illusory2.png" alt="illusory2" title="illusory2" width=75% />

-Now suppose that both a VDJ and a GEX library have been made.
+Now suppose that both a VDJ and a GEX library have been made, as they have in this case.

 ```
 enclone BCR=128040 GEX=127801 CDR3=CARGGTTTYFISW